kosi-libs/Kodein/README.md

 - Lazily instantiate your dependencies when needed
 - Stop caring about dependency initialization order
-- Detect dependency loop (at runtime)
 - Easily bind classes or interfaces to their instances or provider
+- Easily debug your dependency bindings and recursions

 Kodein does *not* allow you to: